premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 - While your defect-tracking system may use a different life cycle, let's take this one as an example to illustrate how an incident report life cycle might work.
 - All incident reports move through a series of clearly identified states after being reported.
 - Some of these state transitions occur
-  - when a member of the project team completes some assigned task related to closing an incident report.
+  - when a member of the project team completes some assigned tasks related to closing an incident report.
   - when the project team decides not to repair a defect during this project, leading to the deferral of the incident report.
-  - when an incident report is poorly written or describes behavior which is actually correct, leading to the rejection of that report.
+  - when an incident report is poorly written or describes behaviour which is correct, leading to the rejection of that report.

 ![Incident Report Life Cycle](https://user-images.githubusercontent.com/110081175/199326542-fa767018-4410-4438-a2ad-a23d284031d8.PNG)